 I love Indiana too.

-I have good friends in Indiana, but uh why would you leave South Carolina for the colder weather in Indiana?
+I have good friends in Indiana, but why would you leave South Carolina for the colder weather in Indiana?

-Well, we moved up here to be near the grand baby.
+Well, we moved up here to be near the grandbaby.

-That's a good excuse.
+Okay, that's a good excuse.

 That's a good answer.

-I can't I can't come I have no comeback to that.
+I have no comeback to that.

 Congratulations, Grandpa.